momesana/no-ip.com-bash-updater/readme.md

 README
 ======

-Bash script to update the ip of an account on no-ip.com
+Bash script to update the ip of an account on no-ip.com.

+This script is just a modification of no-ip.com bash-updater provided by AntionCS, to be found at 'https://github.com/AntonioCS/no-ip.com-bash-updater' with the purpose of making it aware of multiple hostsites.

 How to use
 ----------

-* Configure the script with the correct username, password, hostname, cache file (current IP), and log file
+* At the minimum you have to configure the script with the correct username, password and hostnames
+* Optionally you can also configure the name and location of the cache(current IP) and log file
 * Make it executable (`chmod +x`)
 * Run it (`./noipupdater.sh`)

 Tips!
 -----

-Place this in your cron file:
+Place this in your cron file (for example using `crontab -e` with superuser privileges):

     */15 * * * * /dir/where/file/is/noipupdater.sh